Join us for an adventure in flavor!

 What is Mongolian Beef?

 The conventional Mongolian beef you find in Chinese restaurants is a stir fry of very thinly sliced beef, typically flank steak.
+All is coated in a sticky sauce that beautifully combines sweet, salty and umami.

 mongolian beef

-As much as we love the original recipe, sometimes we want those same flavors without the effort.
+As much as we enjoy the original recipe, sometimes we want those same flavors without the effort.
 That’s why we swapped the steak out for ground beef this time.
+The result was delicious.

 Why You’ll Love Mongolian Ground Beef